-If the labels differ between each pair of graphs, then those nodes will only be found in the resulting embedding if they exist in the largest connected component of the union of all edges across all graphs in the time series.
+If the labels differ between each pair of graphs, then those nodes will not be found in the resulting embedding.

 - graphs (List [networkx.Graph]) A list of graphs that will be used to generate the omnibus embedding.
 Each graph should have exactly the same vertices as each of the other graphs.
 The order of the graphs in the list matter.
-The first graph will be at time 0 and each following graph will increment time by 1. - maximum_dimensions (int) Maximum dimensions of embeddings that will be returned defaults to 100.
+The first graph will be at time 0 and each following graph will increment time by 1. - maximum_dimensions (int) Maximum dimensions of embeddings that will be returned - defaults to 100.
 Actual dimensions of resulting embeddings should be significantly smaller, but will never be over this value. - elbow_cut (int) scree plot elbow detection will detect (usually) many elbows.
-This value specifies which elbow to use prior to filtering out extraneous dimensions. - embedding_method (topologic.embedding.EmbeddingMethod) The embedding technique used to generate the Omnibus embedding. - svd_seed (Optional[int]) If not provided, uses a random number every time, making consistent results difficult Set this to a random int if you want consistency between executions over the same graph. - num_iterations (int) The number of iterations to be used in the svd solver. - num_oversamples (int) Additional number of random vectors to sample the range of M so as to ensure proper conditioning.
+This value specifies which elbow to use prior to filtering out extraneous dimensions. - embedding_method (topologic.embedding.EmbeddingMethod) The embedding technique used to generate the Omnibus embedding. - svd_seed (Optional[int]) If not provided, uses a random number every time, making consistent results difficult Set this to a random int if you want consistency between executions over the same graph. - num_iterations (int) The number of iterations to be used in the svd solver.

+- num_oversamples (int) Additional number of random vectors to sample the range of M so as to ensure proper conditioning.
 The total number of random vectors used to find the range of M is n_components + n_oversamples.
 Smaller number can improve speed but can negatively impact the quality of approximation of singular vectors and singular values. - power_iteration_normalizer (Optional[str]) Whether the power iterations are normalized with step-by-step QR factorization (the slowest but most accurate), 'none' (the fastest but numerically unstable when n_iter is large, e.g. typically 5 or larger), or 'LU' factorization (numerically stable but can lose slightly in accuracy).
 The 'auto' mode applies no normalization if num_iterations <= 2 and switches to LU otherwise.

-'''

 Options: 'auto' (default), 'QR', 'LU', 'none'

-'''